David-Alzamendi/Fabric-Introduction-Course/Labs/Tech/04-fabric-notebooks.md

 - Create tables in the operations Lakehouse using a pre-configured notebook.
 - Copy data from the staging Lakehouse to the operations Lakehouse using another pre-configured notebook.

-**Make sure youare in the Analytis Workspace when importing the notebooks.**
+**Make sure you are in the Analytis Workspace when importing the notebooks.**
 ---

 ## **Pre-requisites**